 Prevention and Mitigation

-Preventing pretexting attacks can be challenging because they rely heavily on the ability of the attacker to gain the trust of the target.
+Preventing pretexting attacks can be challenging because they rely heavily on the attacker’s ability to gain the target’s trust.
 However, there are several steps that individuals and organizations can take to mitigate the risk of pretexting attacks.

 1. Security Awareness Training